harsh183/gentle_kotlin/_posts/2019-12-27-variables-basic-math.md

 ### Why it's Important

-The variables from the examples throughout this post are named fairly poorly; as you will learn throughout your coding experiences, the names given to variables are often neglected.
-If you're reading someone's Kotlin project and every variable is just the next letter in the alphabet, how easy would it be to explain every line of their code?
-Here's an example:

 ```kotlin
 var x: Double = 1.10
 var y: Double = 50.00
 var z: Double = x * y
 ```

-What do vars x, y, and z represent?
+As you will learn throughout your coding experiences, the names given to variables are often neglected.
+If you're reading through someone's code and every variable is named with letters from the alphabet, imagine how difficult it would it be to explain every line of their code.
+In this example, what do vars x, y, and z represent?
 You can make some inferences if you're given more context and the application of these lines of code, but it's much easier to have your code look like this:

 ```kotlin
 var salesTax: Double = 1.10